TorchJD/torchjd/docs/source/examples/basic_usage.rst

 ===========

-This example shows how to use torchjd to perform an iteration of Jacobian Descent on a regression model.
+This example shows how to use TorchJD to perform an iteration of Jacobian Descent on a regression model.
 In this example, a batch of inputs is forwarded through the model and the corresponding batch of labels is used to compute a batch of losses.
 These losses are then backwarded through the model.
 The obtained Jacobian matrix, consisting of the gradients of the losses, is then aggregated using